bwestrich/tdd-spock/README.md

 * Also see [Perils of whitebox testing](https://bitbucket.org/bwestrich/java-tdd/wiki/Perils%20of%20Whitebox%20testing).

 ##Avoid Double Trouble
-* Choose the right type of double....
+* To help avoid whitebox testing, choose the right type of double....
 * Stubs: provide canned answers to calls (to other objects) made during a test.
 They allow you to write tests on an object without having to implement the objects it calls.
 There is no expectation on which stub methods will be called during a test.
 * Mocks: stubs that expect to receive specific calls.
 Part of the test outcome is to evaluate that mock expecations were met.
 Note: Spock uses the same class (Mock) to implement both Stubs and Mocks, which makes it harder to keep the distinction between Stubs and Mocks in mind.